August 11, 2017

 By: Mary Pellegrini

 Peach Upside Down Cake served at the Old Parkdale Inn.
-All good things must come to an end.
-As is such the peach season here in the Hood River Valley.
-We’ve had peach scones, peach crepes, peach crisps, peach pancakes.
+Peach season is in full swing here in the Hood River Valley.
+We’re having peach scones, peach crepes, peach crisps, peach pancakes.
 And of course this Peach Upside-Down Cake

 - 1/4 cup butter